The Royal Decree for the 10th Month of the Year 2017

-Perhaps one of us though we would not purchase this anthology book as a way of protest but… one of us did.
+Perhaps one of us thought we would not purchase this anthology book as a way of protest but… one of us did.
 One of us also read The Sons of The Dragon and very much enjoyed it.

 Mayhaps a review will be posted on the podcast feed soon.
 It dependeth on the bedtime of the Royal stepson…

 Very little news as fareth as A Song of Ice and Fire and The Winds of Winter go, but there is Game of Thrones news galore…

 The Princes That Were Promised have already commented on the directors for Season 8 and as far as our Royal persons are concerned, this is still the biggest news to emerge from HBO.
 The details can be found here.

 TPTWP also reported on Kit ‘Jon “Aegon ‘Jon Snow’ Targaryen” Snow’ Harrington’s engagement to Rose “Ygritte” Leslie.
 Obviously, we are of the belief that the dude can do better.
 In what we view as a total POWER MOVE, Mr. Harrington has “asked” the producers to delay production of Season 8 a few days so that the entire cast can attend their wedding.

 It’s possible that the request was granted because he is Jon Freaking Aegon Targaryen Snow, but it is also possible that HBO wants to keep on delaying the inevitable.

 Although… there is a new wrinkle in the theory of delaying Season 8 to maintain subscribers!

 But not really…